mattaylor/objix/README.md

 ### Object..extend(..objects)

-Assigns new properties into `this` from arguments in ascending priority without overwriting `this`.
+Assigns properties into `this` from the arguments in ascending priority order.
+Properties of `this` are not overwritten and are assigned only if null or undefined in `this`.
 Returns `this`

 <div data-runkit>